 There are really only 3 easily accessible points for your own support.
 Aid stops Thumb (trailhead with limited parking), the Cowboy Shack Trailhead (start/finish area) and Cottonwood Trailhead.

 If you drop, you must report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
-You can drop from the 50k to the 25k but will not be eligible for top place finisher awards.
+You can drop to a shorter distance but will not be eligible for top place finisher awards for the shorter distance.

 We are tracking you through every station and this is important so that we do not have to send search and rescue out for you and unnecessarily alarm your family.
 Plus, the aid stations remain open until every runner/rucker has been accounted for, that means these volunteers are waiting for you.
 Do not cut the course, drop at the aid stop if you cannot go on.
 The Slaughter Wagon will transport you back to the start/finish area.